xpack-dev-tools/openocd-xpack/README-BUILD.md

 #### Build the Intel GNU/Linux and Windows binaries

-The current platform for GNU/Linux and Windows production builds is an Manjaro 19, running on an Intel NUC8i7BEH mini PC with 32 GB of RAM and 512 GB of fast M.2 SSD.
+The current platform for Intel GNU/Linux and Windows production builds is a Debian 10, running on an Intel NUC8i7BEH mini PC with 32 GB of RAM and 512 GB of fast M.2 SSD.

 ```console